It’s giving season. Donors are feeling generous, the appeals have been sent out, and the donations are (hopefully) flowing in!

 Plus, your constituents will likely be looking for confirmation and receipt materials to use for tax purposes.
 Making sure all transactions are processed and properly recorded will make it easier for you to give them the information they need.

 Create a Nonprofit Year-End Checklist That’s Right For You

-Every nonprofit is different, and that means your checklist might have some other unique needs on it.
+Every organization is different, and that means your nonprofit year-end checklist might have some other unique needs on it.
 But we’re confident that everyone can benefit from these three things, and that they’ll put you on the track to success in the new year.